Azure/azure-powershell/src/Workloads/Workloads.Autorest/examples/Stop-AzWorkloadsSapDatabaseInstance.md

 Target            :
 ```

 Stop-AzWorkloadsSapDatabaseInstance cmdlet stops the Database instance of the SAP system and its underlying Virtual Machine represented by the VIS.
 Currently stop action is supported for SAP HANA Database only.
-In this example, you can see that database can be stopped by passing the DB instance resource name, ResourceGroupName, VIS name and DeallocateVM parameter as inputs.
+In this example, you can see that database and its VMs can be stopped by passing the DB instance resource name, ResourceGroupName, VIS name and DeallocateVM parameter as inputs.

 ### Example 1: Soft Stop Database instance of the SAP system
 ```powershell